ahillss/YoutubeAddressBarSeekTime/README.md

 ## Updates

-* fixed problem where the playlist index is wrong due to youtube auto incrementing it when the page is loaded
+* fixed issue with incorrect playlist index, due to Youtube auto incrementing it

 ## Issue